GPNi June Webinar: Peptides Are Everywhere. What Actually Matters?

 At GPNi, the goal is not to add more noise.
 The goal is to help professionals and educated consumers think more clearly about regulation, evidence, performance, nutrition, and health.

-Attendance is free.
-To register, please contact edu@thegpni.com
+Attendance is free. 👉 Register here.
+For any inquiries, please contact edu@thegpni.com.